mwalczyk/four/README.md

 There are 6 possible plane rotations in a 4-dimensional space, and I haven't found a great way to expose this to the user (yet).
 For now, you can hold `shift` while pressing + dragging the left mouse button to rotate in the `XW` or `YW` planes.
 Alternatively, you can hold `ctrl` while pressing + dragging the left mouse button to rotate in the `XY` or `ZX` planes.
 You can change the "height" of the slicing hyperplane (effectively adjusting the `w`-coordinate of its "normal" vector) by pressing + dragging the right mouse button (without any modifiers).

-You can hide/show the full tetrahedral mesh by pressing `t`.
 You can change between wireframe and filled modes by pressing `w` and `f`.

 ## To Do
 - [ ] Implement a more generic approach to deriving a polytope's H-representation based on its dual